jross765/JKMyMoneyLibNTools/README.md

 Special thanks to **Marcus Wolschon (Sofware-Design u.
-Beratung)** and **Deniss Larka** -- they don't / did not contribute directly to this project, but they did the pioneering and stewardship work of the sister project `JGnuCashLib` (and its predecessor, resp.) for quite a few years, long before the author got into it.
+Beratung)** and **Deniss Larka** -- they don't / did not contribute directly to this project, but they did the pioneering and stewardship work of the sister project `JGnuCashLibNTools` (and its predecessor, resp.) for quite a few years, long before the author got into it.
 This project heavily makes use of the approaches and techniques in said project.